-Hollow parts can be problematic depending on the structure, but in most cases investment casting would be used to cast parts that are too challenging for die casting.
+Hollow parts can be problematic depending on the structure, but in most cases investment casting would be used to cast parts that are too challenging.
 (Investment casting is a process in which a ceramic mold is made around a wax pattern of a product that is removed before the molten material is poured in.)

 As with any process, dimensions and surface finish of die cast products can have problems too.
 Depending on the after treatment or final finish, porosity of the product can also be an issue.

 Sourcing Allies is a team of expert China sourcing agents that has helped western customers manufacture and source products from low-cost regions since 2006.